nekiter/beholder_scanner/README.md

 The main goal of this solution is scaning process memory for automatization.
 This process can be a browser, a game, or any software that doesn't has a API for automatization.

-## Why this is different from another process scanner?
+## Why implement a process scanner?

 - There is some motivations to implement this from zero: